 Children are able to participate in a wide variety of physical activities including dance, games and gymnastics.
 They are taught the basic skills of different sports, preparing them for full games later in their school lives.
 Children are encouraged to plan, practise and perform their activities as well as understand the effect physical activity has on their bodies and health.
 They are taught to develop agility, balance and coordination, individually and with others.
-Coaches from ‘Planet Sport’ teach the children alongside school staff once a week.
+Sports coaches teach the children alongside school staff once a week.
 There are also a range of sporting clubs available for the children to join.

 - Religious Education

 During their three years with us we introduce the children to three faiths; Christianity and elements of Judaism and Islam, following the locally agreed syllabus.
 Children learn about the religions, handling artefacts, visiting religious buildings and meeting people of different faiths.
 They are also encouraged to explore their feelings and experiences and to widen their understanding and respect for and tolerance of different cultures and beliefs.

 Throughout the ‘whole’ curriculum we aim to promote spiritual and moral values through our eleven school Values.
 We teach our children to appreciate and care for the world in which they live.
 We prepare our children for the opportunities, responsibilities and experiences of an adult life.
 Children in our school are valued, and are taught to value themselves and others.
 Respect is shown to others and the environment.
 General health and environmental issues are covered within the curriculum of the school.
 The PSHE curriculum is taught through 3 main themes: Health and Well- being, Relationships and Living in the Wider World.

 - Collective Worship

 A daily assembly incorporates an act of collective worship under a weekly theme connected to the Value of the month.
 These are shared with our school community through the School newsletter and Website.

 - Note Parents may require that their children be withdrawn from collective worship and/or Religious Education.